Vera Lynn: Postwar career

 In 1956, Lynn began her first television series for Associated-Rediffusion.
 During the same year, she signed an exclusive contract with the BBC for two years of radio and television work.

-In 1960, she left Decca Records (after nearly 25 years) and joined EMI.
-She recorded for EMI's Columbia, MGM and HMV labels.
+In 1960, she left Decca Records after nearly 25 years on the label and signed with EMI.
+She recorded for EMI's Columbia, MGM and His Master's Voice labels.
 She also recorded Lionel Bart's song "The Day After Tomorrow" for the 1962 musical Blitz!; she did not appear onstage in the play, but the characters in the play hear the song on the radio while they shelter from the bombs.
 In 1967, she recorded "It Hurts To Say Goodbye", a song which hit the top 10 on the Billboard Easy Listening chart.

 She hosted her own variety series on BBC1 in the late 1960s and early 1970s and was a frequent guest on other variety shows such as the 1972 Morecambe & Wise Christmas Show.
 In 1972, she was a key performer in the BBC anniversary programme Fifty Years of Music.
-In 1976, she hosted the BBC's A Jubilee of Music, celebrating the pop music hits of the period 1952–1976 to commemorate the start of Queen Elizabeth II's Silver Jubilee year.
+In 1976, she hosted the BBC's A Jubilee of Music, celebrating the pop music hits of the period 1952 to 1976 to commemorate the start of Queen Elizabeth II's Silver Jubilee year.
 For ITV, she presented a 1977 TV special to launch her album Vera Lynn in Nashville, which included pop songs of the 1960s and country songs.

 The Royal Variety Performance included appearances by Vera Lynn on seven occasions: 1951, 1952, 1957, 1960, 1975, 1986 and 1990.
 Lynn was also interviewed about her role in entertaining the troops in the India-Burma Theatre, for The World at War series in 1974.
 Lynn is also notable for being the only artist to have a chart span on the British single and album charts reaching from the chart's inception to the 21st century – in 1952 having three singles in the first ever singles chart, compiled by New Musical Express, and later having a No. 1 album with We'll Meet Again – The Very Best of Vera Lynn.